umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Does Umbraco Cloud use Transparent Data Encryption (TDE) for databases?

 Yes, every site created after May 2nd 2017 will have TDE enabled by default.
-Folder older site we can enable this by request.
+For older sites we can enable this by request.

 ---